 Medical Affairs Director Salary

-The average pay for a Medical Affairs Director is $174,338 per year.
-Most people with this job move on to other positions after 20 years in this field.
+The average pay for a Medical Affairs Director is $173,288 per year.
 Pay for this job rises steadily for more experienced workers, but goes down noticeably for the few employees with more than 20 years' experience.

 |Total Pay (|